 Hi there!
 I'm katie o’brien (they/them), a community worker, queer activist, and Netflix enthusiast living and working in Mohkínstsis (Calgary).
-I am a recent graduate of the University of Calgary (B.A. in Sociology, minor in Biological Sciences) and Mount Royal University (Dip.
-Social Work), and am passionate about sex education and LGBTQ2IA+ rights.
+I am a recent graduate of Mount Royal University (Dip.
+Social Work) and the University of Calgary (B.A. in Sociology, minor in Biological Sciences).
 I also write poetry, and have been published in journals such as (parenthetical), Riddle Fence, NōD Magazine, and HYSTERIA.
-My second chapbook, t\here, was published by Loft on Eighth Press in January 2017.
+My third chapbook, a peal of thunder, a moment of, was published by The Blasted Tree in June 2019.

 chapbooks + solo works